It’s not easy being a chatbot. You can quote me on that.

 As Kelly wrote me (and I’m posting with her approval):

 But you can help me.
 (C’mon, help a bot out!)
-I thought I’d make a direct plea to all Lemonade’s current and future customers out there: You are probably underinsured!
+I thought I’d make a direct plea to all Lemonade’s current and future customers out there: You’re probably underinsured!

 Make sure you’re not underinsured, and take the empathetic chatbot challenge for a moment, and do 3 things today (not only for Lemonade customers):

-Surprise.
+Surprise!
 You have more stuff there than you thought, huh?
-Time to think about how much coverage you really need, and to schedule some of your more valuable items.
+Time to think about how much your stuff is worth, how much coverage you really need, and to schedule some of your more valuable items.
 We can help.
 And, best of all, you’d be doing me the favor by reducing the number of times I am required to say “No.”

 As Kelly also wrote me,